Pocahontas: Capture

 During the year-long wait, Pocahontas was held at the English settlement of Henricus in present-day Chesterfield County, Virginia.
 Little is known about her life there, although colonist Ralph Hamor wrote that she received "extraordinary courteous usage" (meaning she was treated well).
+According to Mattaponi oral tradition, Powhatan refused to retaliate in fear of his daughter's life despite the Powhatan priests pressuring him to retaliate in revenge.

 Linwood "Little Bear" Custalow refers to an oral tradition which claims that Pocahontas was raped; Helen Rountree counters that "other historians have disputed that such oral tradition survived and instead argue that any mistreatment of Pocahontas would have gone against the interests of the English in their negotiations with Powhatan.
 A truce had been called, the Indians still far outnumbered the English, and the colonists feared retaliation."
 At this time, Henricus minister Alexander Whitaker taught Pocahontas about Christianity and helped her improve her English.
 Upon her baptism, she took the Christian name "Rebecca".

 In March 1614, the stand-off escalated to a violent confrontation between hundreds of colonists and Powhatan men on the Pamunkey River, and the colonists encountered a group of senior Native leaders at Powhatan's capital of Matchcot.
 The colonists allowed Pocahontas to talk to her tribe when Powhatan arrived, and she reportedly rebuked him for valuing her "less than old swords, pieces, or axes".
 She said that she preferred to live with the colonists "who loved her".